Chapter 33 : Those Who Defied the Dark Lord

 “What is that, Charlotte?”
 I asked, pointing to the watch.

-“That’s the watch that made Remus unconscious in the trophy room last year,” I told her.
+“That’s the watch that made Remus unconscious in the trophy room last year,” I told her as she clumsily applied a bandage to my shoulder; it took her two tries to get the spell right in our state of terror.

-“Lester said they used to practise in the trophy room, so they must have accidentally left it in there the day Remus found it.
-I didn’t think much of it when I first saw it.
-I figured whatever it was, it was definitely better than them practicing the Imperius Curse on shy Hufflepuffs in the library.
+“Lester said he and Snape and Mulciber used it to practise spells and curses; they must have left it in the trophy room the day Remus found it.
+I didn’t think anything of it when I first saw it.
 But I was wrong.
-They were going to use it to bring He-Who-Must-Not-Be-Named into the castle today.”
+They were going to use it to bring He-Who-Must-Not-Be-Named into the castle today.
+You’ve lost a lot of blood, Mel…”

 “And you knew all along?”
 I asked, disgusted.
 “You knew they were going to bring Voldemort in?”

 “Of course not,” said Charlotte.
 “Lester told me all of this when we were walking through Hogsmeade this morning.
 I’ve been playing along, pretending to be interested so I could find out what he’s doing as a Death Eater.
-But I guess I was acting too well, because he didn’t tell me where we were going today, he just took me here… he really thought I wanted to join.”
+But I must have acted too well, because he didn’t tell me where we were going today, he just took me here… he really thought I wanted to join.”

 The Death Eaters were giving up!
 Charlotte and I ran back in to help.
 “Where did you leave Lester?”
 I asked Charlotte.
 “We should get him tied up as well so he can’t escape back to Voldemort.”